phaserjs/phaser/README.md

 * Phaser.Input.Key.isUp now defaults to 'true', as does GamepadButton.isUp (#474)
 * Vastly improved visibility API support + pageshow/pagehide + focus/blur.
 Working across Chrome, IE, Firefox, iOS, Android (also fixes #161)
 * Pausing the game will now mute audio and resuming will un-mute, unless it was muted via the game (fixes #439)
+* ScaleManager has 2 new events: ScaleManager.enterFullScreen and ScaleManager.leaveFullScreen, so you can respond to fullscreen changes directly.

 Bug Fixes: